david-simoes-93/ArcadePi/README.md

         temp_limit=80
         gpu_mem=128

-Get and configure this repository
+Get and configure this repository for your username (`pi` in this case) and for your controllers (in my case, changing Axis 4 to Axis 2)

     cd
     git clone https://github.com/bluemoon93/ArcadePi/